Augmentations and link group representations: A microlocal digression

 \item The self microlocal hom restricts to a constant sheaf supported on $\Lambda$, namely

 \end{itemize} We write $Sh^s_\Lambda(Y)\subset Sh_\Lambda(Y)$ for the subcategory of simple sheaves along $\Lambda$.
 The triangulated structure is lost when we pass to this subcategory.

 There is a distinction between a sheaf $\cF \in Sh_\Lambda(Y)$ being ``simple along $\Lambda$'' or ``simple along its micro-support''.
-The two notions are equivalent if $SS(\cF)\cap T^\infty Y = \Lambda$.
-However in the definition $Sh_\Lambda(Y)$, an object $\cF$ is only required to have its micro-support intersecting $T^\infty Y$ in a subset of $\Lambda$.
-When $\Lambda$ has multiple connected components, such as in our case the conormal tori of links, the first notion is strictly stronger than the second (defining fewer objects).
+These two notions are equivalent when $SS(\cF)\cap T^\infty Y = \Lambda$.
+In the definition $Sh_\Lambda(Y)$, an object $\cF$ is only required to have its micro-support intersecting $T^\infty Y$ in a subset of $\Lambda$.
+When $\Lambda$ has multiple connected components, such as in our case the conormal tori of links, the first notion is strictly stronger (defining fewer objects).

-In the case that we consider in this paper when $Y = X = \bbR^3$ or $S^3$, and $\Lambda = \Lambda_K$ the Legendrian conormal tori of a link $K$, simple sheaves microsupported along $\Lambda$ admit an easier description.
-The derivation is parallel to the case studied in \cite{Ga2} when $K$ is a knot.
-It is because both the micro-support and the simpleness are local properties, and the local pictures for knots and links are no different.
+In this paper, we consider $Y = X = \bbR^3$ or $S^3$, and $\Lambda = \Lambda_L$, the Legendrian conormal tori of a link $L$.
+Simple sheaves microsupported along $\Lambda$ admit easier descriptions.
+The description for links is similar to that for knots, which was studied in \cite{Ga2}, because both the micro-support and the simpleness are local properties.

-We outline the argument with references in \cite{Ga2}.
-For simplicity, we consider a sheaf $\cF\in Mod_\Lambda(X)$ concentrated at homological degree $0$.
+For simplicity, we consider sheaves concentrated in homological degree $0$.
 The micro-support constraints force that $\cF$ restricted to each component of the link, or the link complement is a local system \cite[Lemma 3.1]{Ga2}.
 In terms of group representations, these local systems are equivalent to

-Here $\pi_K$ is the link group and $\bbZ_{K_i} := \pi_1(K_i)$.
+Here $\pi_L$ is the link group and $\bbZ_{K_i} := \pi_1(K_i)$.
 Conversely, we can reconstruct the sheaf from these local systems by gluing.
 The gluing data is an element in an extension class, and according to \cite[Lemma 3.2, Lemma 3.3]{Ga2}, it is equivalent to a collection of linear maps

 which satisfy the following compatibility conditions.
 For each $1\leq i\leq r$, let $m_i, \ell_i$ be the meridian and longitude in the peripheral subgroup, then $T_i$ satisfies (a) $\rho(\ell_i)\circ T_i = T_i\circ \rho_i(K_i)$, and (b) $m_i$ acts on the image of $T_i$ as identity.
 We conclude that the sheaf $\cF$ is equivalent to the collection of data $(\rho, V, \rho_i, W_i, T_i)$.